 Joplin, Missouri, the self-touted lead mining capital of the world, was first settled by the Reverend Harris G. Joplin in 1839.
 The minister held church services in his home for other area pioneers long before the city of Joplin was ever formed.
-Before the Civil War, lead was discovered in the Joplin Creek Valley; but, mining operations were interrupted by the war.
+Before the Civil War, lead was discovered in the Joplin Creek Valley, but mining operations were interrupted by the war.

-Soon afterward, a Carthage resident named Patrick Murphy filed another town plan on the west side of the valley, calling it Murphysburg.
+Soon afterward, a Carthage resident named Patrick Murphy filed another town plan on the valley’s west side, calling it Murphysburg.
 Before long, a fierce rivalry sprang up between the two towns, but before it could get out of hand, the Missouri State General Assembly combined the municipalities in 1873.
 That same year, the city of Joplin was incorporated.
-Today, Murphysburg is a residential historic district of Joplin.
+Today, Murphysburg is a historic residential district of Joplin.
 It encompasses Sergeant Avenue from First Street to Seventh Street and Moffet Avenue from First Street to Fourth Street.

-With the large influx of miners, Joplin became a wild town, filled with saloons, dance halls, gambling establishments, and brothels — so much so, that press referred to the city as being in the midst of a “Reign of Terror.”
-However, the riches of the mining fields also drew investors and speculators and a need for a banking institution was obvious.
+With the large influx of miners, Joplin became a wild town, filled with saloons, dance halls, gambling establishments, and brothels — so much so that press referred to the city as being in the midst of a “Reign of Terror.”
+However, the riches of the mining fields also drew investors and speculators, and a need for a banking institution was obvious.
 Though Patrick Murphy had lost his bid for the new city of Murphysburg, he saw the opportunity and stepped up to the plate, forming the Banking House of Patrick Murphy in 1875.
 Situated in a 2-story brick building on Main Street between Second and Third Streets, his enterprise was a huge success.
 By 1880, the city had grown to more than 7,000 people.

 By the turn of the century, Joplin was quickly becoming the center of the mining activity for the Tri-State Mining District, which consisted of Missouri, Kansas, and Oklahoma.
 By this time, the city boasted more than 26,000 people.
 Construction centered around Main Street, with many bars, hotels, and fine homes nearby.
-Trolley and rail lines made Joplin the hub of southwest Missouri and as the center of the Tri-state district, it soon became the lead and zinc capital of the world.
-Lead, and specifically zinc, created and would sustain Joplin’s economy for more than seven decades.
+Trolley and rail lines made Joplin the hub of southwest Missouri, and as the center of the Tri-state district, it soon became the lead and zinc capital of the world.
+Lead, specifically zinc, created and would sustain Joplin’s economy for more than seven decades.

-During World War I, the mines thrived providing mineral materials for the war effort.
+During World War I, the mines thrived, providing mineral materials for the war effort.
 However, when the war was over in 1918, the mining industry declined because of the low price of ore and the discovery of richer ore pockets in Oklahoma.
 By 1920, its population had also declined from the previous decade, but not dramatically — losing about 7%.

-In 1933, the city became the temporary home of none other than the notorious outlaws, Bonnie and Clyde.
+In 1933, the city became the temporary home of none other than the notorious outlaws Bonnie and Clyde.
 Spending several weeks in Joplin, plying their robbery trade at several local businesses.
 When tipped off by a neighbor, the Joplin Police Department attempted to apprehend the pair at their hideout, located at 34th Street and Oak Ridge Drive.

 After World War II, most of the mines were closed, and the population growth leveled off; however, this became the time of the most extensive travel along Route 66, as Americans found themselves with more leisure time than ever before.
 Unfortunately, in the 1960s and 1970s, nearly 40 acres of the city’s downtown were razed in the name of progress.
-Some of these included the Connor and Keystone Hotels, and several Route 66 landmarks.
+Some of these included the Connor and Keystone Hotels and several Route 66 landmarks.

-However, many historic views still exist including the Newman Mercantile Store building, a landmark since 1910, and now called home to Joplin’s City Hall, the Frisco Depot, a one time Harvey House and Railroad office building that has been converted to apartments, as well as the Union Depot, and the Fox Theater.
+However, many historic views still exist, including the Newman Mercantile Store building, a landmark since 1910 and now called home to Joplin’s City Hall, the Frisco Depot, a one time Harvey House and Railroad office building that has been converted to apartments, as well as the Union Depot, and the Fox Theater.
 Where the House of Lords Saloon once stood at 407 Main Street, there is now a small park with the “Lucky Miner” statue.

 As you head out of Joplin, you will glimpse several old vintage pubs along the short drive to the Kansas State line and on to Galena, Kansas.